sven91swe/CarND-TrafficSigns/writeup.md

 <img src="./images_web/14.png" width="200">
 <img src="./images_web/38.png" width="200">

 They are all good representation of german traffic signs but it was hard to find examples using google that would be difficult to classify.

+Some of them have some overlaying text but that should probably not be a problem as they as shrunk to 32x32 pixels before processing.
+The priority road sign might be difficult as some of the sign is outside of the image but for all others the sign is clearly visible with a rather distinct background.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).